Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 TrueNAS features wanted:

-* Supported single GPU passthrough
+* Supported single GPU passthrough, possibly using something dynamic like driverctl
 * GPU ROM file UI
 * More consistent UI between initial VM setup and later editing of options (example: create with VNC display, deleting it is in a different UI paradigm, and then how would you re-add it later?)
 * CPU Pinning